Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

         }
     }
 ---
-Here we add our classes to dependency injection container and creat mapping between AsanaTask and AsanaTaskCM, Projects and Tags are commented out because we haven`t brought them to Task definition yet.
+Here we add our classes to the dependency injection container and create a mapping between AsanaTask and AsanaTaskCM, Projects and Tags are commented out because we haven`t brought them to Task definition yet.

 ---